reallyalexpro/completer/README.md

 * type: array
 * default: []

-The source data to attach or suggest.
+The source data for complete or suggest.

 #### selectedClass

 * type: string
 * default: "completer-selected"

-A jQuery selector string, highlight the item when it's selectd.
+A jQuery selector string, highlight the item when it's selected.

 #### separator